 Grandparents’ Visitation Rights

 After a separation or divorce, it’s common for some grandparents to see a decrease in the time they spend with their grandchildren.
 Although it’s best to try and work it out without court involvement, if a satisfactory arrangement cannot be achieved among all parties, grandparents can petition the court for visitation.
 The law assumes that parents act in the best interests of their children, so to be granted visitation rights, a grandparent must show:

 - An ongoing relationship with the grandchild or a parent-child relationship with the child

-- That the parent does not act in the child’s best interests.
+- That a parent is not acting in the child’s best interests

-- That continued contact with you, and the child is in the child’s best interests
+- That continued contact with grandparents is in the child’s best interests

 A parenting plan only works if both parents are on the same page.
 Our skilled family law attorneys, are well-versed in the complexities of divorce, custody issues, child support and the family court system.

 If you are having problems with custody or visitation rights, there are numerous steps you can take if you haven’t been able to come to a fair resolution.
 Mediation, having your attorney negotiate on your behalf and going to court to secure visitation rights are all options that can help you get your parenting plan on track and ensure that you maintain a strong, healthy relationship with your child.

 Contact A Visitation Rights Lawyer

 At Johnson and Taylor, our experienced family law attorneys in Marion, Polk, Linn, and Yamhill counties will fight for your rights and ensure that your voice is heard during the parenting plan process.
 Call 503-990-6641 or contact us online to schedule a consultation today.